bilalq/flinch/README.md

   -V, --version      output the version number
   -p, --port [port]  specify which port to use [Default: 3030]

-Option for server command:
+Options for server command:

   -g, --growl      enable growl notifications

-Option for gg and at commands:
+Options for gg and at commands:

   -t, --ttl [ttl]  set time to live for event success announcement in minutes
 ```